 ‘Indiana Jones and the Last Crusade’: $197,171,806

 Taking a backseat to director Steven Spielberg, Lucas wrote and executive produced the third installment of the “Indiana Jones” franchise.
-The film, which centers around protagonist Indiana on the hunt for his missing father among other things, pulled in $29,355,021 its opening weekend and grossed $197,171,806 domestically.
+The film focuses on protagonist Indiana as he hunts for his missing father, among other things, and pulled in $29,355,021 its opening weekend and grossed $197,171,806 domestically.
 The movie performed well overseas and brought in $474,171,806 worldwide.
 Released in May 1989, “Indiana Jones and the Last Crusade” was the second highest-grossing film in 1989 behind Tim Burton’s “Batman.”

 ‘Raiders of the Lost Ark’: $248,159,971

-Lucas might not have directed the film, but the story of an adventurous archaeologist named Indiana was surely his brainchild.
+Lucas didn’t direct the film, but the story of an adventurous archaeologist named Indiana Jones was surely his brainchild.
 Lucas served as writer and executive producer of the very first film in the “Indiana Jones” series.
-Although it remains the second highest-grossing movie of the franchise, the film starring Harrison Ford was released in June 1981, made $8,305,823 its opening weekend and has a lifetime gross of $248,159,971.
+Although it remains the second highest-grossing movie of the franchise, the film starring Harrison Ford was released in June 1981, made $8,305,823 its opening weekend and has a lifetime domestic gross of $248,159,971.
 It was the highest-grossing film of 1981 in the U.S., ahead of “On Golden Pond” and “Superman II.”
 Overseas, the film pulled in a cool $141,766,000, bringing its worldwide gross to $389,925,971.